 In the classroom, reading is king; it is essential for academic success.
 Teachers, witnessing the gap between good and poor readers widening, may wonder what they or these children might be doing wrong.
 Parents, knowing that reading problems have consequences all across development including into adult life, question themselves, feeling alternately guilty and angry.

 The term dyslexia was coined from the Greek words dys, meaning ill or difficult, and lexis, meaning word.
 It is used to refer to persons for whom reading is simply beyond their reach.
 Spelling and writing, due to their close relationship with reading, are usually included.

-According to popular belief dyslexia is a neurological disorder in the brain that causes information to be processed and interpreted differently, resulting in reading difficulties.
-Historically, the dyslexia label has been assigned to learners who are bright, even verbally articulate, but who struggle with reading; in short, whose high IQs mismatch their low reading scores.
+According to popular belief, dyslexia is a neurological disorder in the brain that causes information to be processed and interpreted differently, resulting in reading difficulties.
+Historically, the dyslexia label has been assigned to bright learners, even verbally articulate, but who struggle with reading; in short, whose high IQs mismatch their low reading scores.
 When children are not as bright, their reading troubles have been chalked up to their general intellectual limitations.

 Symptoms and signs of dyslexia

 • Reverses letters like b and d, or p and q, or reads words like no for on, rat for tar, won for now, saw for was.

 • Puts letters in the wrong order, reading felt as left, act as cat, reserve as reverse, expect as except.

 • Misreads little words, such as a for and, the for a, from for for, then for there, were for with.